SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/chip-tool-wifi.md

  ```

 ## Controlling the Matter Accessory Device
 This sections gives information about how to control the commissioned Matter device using chip-tool commands.
-Basic commands for light,lock,window and thermostat applications are given in the next sections for reference.
+Basic commands for light, lock, window and thermostat applications are given in the next sections for reference.

 ### Controlling Matter Lighting device